The Bankrate promise

 If you inherit a house with a reverse mortgage, time is not on your side.
-According to Roberts, there’s a six-month window for the balance to be repaid, which can be extended if the heir is actively working to pay off the debt.
+According to Roberts, there’s a six-month window to repay the debt, which can be extended if the heir is actively working to pay off the debt.

-“If the reverse mortgage isn’t paid off [by the one-year mark], the lender is required by HUD to begin the foreclosure process,” Roberts says.
+“If the reverse mortgage isn’t paid off [by the one-year mark], the lender is required by HUD to begin the foreclosure process,” says Roberts.
 “The word ‘foreclosure’ carries very negative connotations, but it’s a normal part of settling up a reverse mortgage once the last borrower or non-borrowing spouse passes away.”

-If you’re a surviving spouse and you’re on the reverse mortgage, nothing will change, Roberts says.
+If you’re a surviving spouse and you’re on the reverse mortgage, nothing will change, says Roberts.
 But say the borrower who passed away has an unmarried partner.
 If the partner is on the loan, they can continue living in the home.
 If not, their options are limited.

-“Once the last surviving borrower or non-borrowing spouse dies, the taxes and insurance cease being paid unless an heir chooses to continue the payments,” says Roberts. “[The] heirs will dictate what happens to the home and whether the significant other can remain living in it,” Roberts says.
+“Once the last surviving borrower or non-borrowing spouse dies, the taxes and insurance cease being paid unless an heir chooses to continue the payments,” says Roberts. “[The] heirs will dictate what happens to the home and whether the significant other can remain living in it,”

 Note, too, that when you take out a reverse mortgage, you’re responsible for continuing to pay homeowners insurance and property taxes and keeping the home in good shape.
 When a borrower with a reverse mortgage passes away, these payments stop.

 There are cases when the value of the inherited home is less than the outstanding mortgage debt, meaning the home has negative equity or is “underwater.”
-As the heir, this may be a determining factor as to whether you keep it or sell.
+As the heir, this may be a determining factor as to whether you keep it or sell it.

-If the mortgage is a non-recourse loan — meaning the borrower doesn’t have to pay more than the value of the home — the lender may have few options outside of foreclosure.
+If the mortgage is a non-recourse loan — meaning the borrower doesn’t have to pay more than the home’s value — the lender may have few options outside of foreclosure.
 The same generally applies for a reverse mortgage.